Sustainable Products of The Future

-Another important aspect of building the cities of the future is that CLT and glulam perform very well in earthquakes.
+Another important aspect of building the cities of the future is that CLT and glulam perform very well during earthquakes.
 It does so because wood is light but strong.
 Wood can stretch a little bit – an ability that concrete does not have.
 This gives wood an advantage under seismic activity.
 If something were to happen to a wood building, it is easier to repair than a steel/concrete building3.

-Something that is often questioned regarding masstimber structures is the fire safety of the building.
+Something that is often questioned regarding masstimber structures is the fire safety of the buildings.
 It just so happens that the fire safety of masstimber products such as CLT and glulam is very good.
 This is because the dimensions of the mass timber products make them hard to ignite5.
-In case of fire the wood acts in a very predictable way where the surface of the masstimber element chars, which creates a protective layer.
+In case of fire, the wood acts in a very predictable way where the surface of the masstimber element chars, which creates a protective layer.
 Where steel would collapse CLT keeps a lot of its dimensional stability for a predictable amount of time3.
-The choice of glue does play a part in the fire safety and research on different types of fire-retardant glue is being done.
+The choice of glue does play a part in fire safety and research on different types of fire-retardant glue is being done.

 Kallesoe Machinery takes responsibility

-At Kallesoe Machinery we are very proud that the laminated wood products made on our machines and press line can be used to reduce the amount of CO2 in the atmosphere.
-We take pride in developing turn-key solutions that produce wood products in the highest quality – which in the end is a benefit for the manufacturer and the climate.
+At Kallesoe Machinery we are very proud that the laminated wood products made on our machines and press lines can be used to reduce the amount of CO2 in the atmosphere.
+We take pride in developing turn-key solutions that produce wood products of the highest quality – which in the end is a benefit for the manufacturer and the climate.
 For us at Kallesoe it is not enough just to make production solutions for green products: We are actively working on making our business more sustainable, and we have a strong focus on our CO2 emissions.
 We are continuously working on minimizing our waste and we are very focused on reducing our energy consumption.
 We have just initiated a project with an EU fund to work on making our business as sustainable and CO2 responsible as possible.